 Every virtual team needs virtual leadership; and this can be a somewhat intimidating job.
 Being a good leader in the workplace is one thing, but managing people that you can’t even physically see is a whole different experience.

-First, let’s look at what virtual team leadership actually is.
+First, let’s look at what virtual team leadership actually is before we dig into virtual leadership examples.

 It is the running of a team who doesn’t work in an office.
 So, all of the managing is done online, through communication and collaboration software.